 As the business marketplace is increasingly benefitting from the advantages of the internet, such as world-wide distribution of trade publications, news, retail, entertainment, etc., likewise education is benefitting.

 Those being educated online are no longer subject to traditional barriers to education, such as living in close proximity to the university, or managing work around the class schedule.
-Now classes can be taken online from universities no matter where the school is located, and the classes can be managed around work schedules.
+With online colleges, classes can be taken no matter where the school is located, and the classes can be managed around work schedules.

 1. Business Administration

 Business Administration is the most popular online degree.
 More students are enrolled in Business Administration programs around the nation than any other online degree program.
 A major reason for the popularity of this program is due to the fact that the principles of business and management that are learned are relevant to almost every career field.

 Students can learn useful analytical, managerial, communication, and decision-making skills.
 The high salaries is also an enticing factor.
 According to the U.S. Census Bureau, over the course of their career the average college graduate holding a bachelor's degree in business earns an impressive $2.6 million dollars, approximately $200,000 more than the average for all workers holding a bachelor's degree.

 And according to the U.S. Census Bureau approximately 6 million working Americans hold a bachelor's degree in business.
 These degree holders are working full-time in a variety of management positions in many industries.

 - The 25 Best Online Bachelor’s in Business Management Degree Programs